prometheus/alertmanager/docs/https.md

 Alertmanager supports basic authentication and TLS.
 This is **experimental** and might change in the future.

-Currently TLS is only supported for the HTTP traffic.
-Gossip traffic does not support encryption yet.
+Currently TLS is supported for the HTTP traffic and gossip traffic.

+## HTTP Traffic

 To specify which web configuration file to load, use the `--web.config.file` flag.